leoncvlt/blinkist-scraper/README.md

                         the built-in one
   --no-ublock           Disable the uBlock Chrome extension.
 Might be needed
                         to solve captcha
+  --no-sandbox          When running as root (e.g. in Docker), Chrome requires
+                        the '--no-sandbox' argument
   -v, --verbose         Increases logging verbosity
 ```